Eight ways to de-stress at your desk

 Put on headphones –

-Listening to music can have many benefits, such as helping you relax and focus on something you enjoy.
+Listening to music can have many benefits, such as helping you relax, de-stress, and focus on something you enjoy.
 Take a walk – even it’s just to the water station and back to your desk.
 Ideally, enjoy some fresh air.
 Changing your environment can clear your mind and re-energise you.

 About the Authors